A Survey of Constraint Formulations in Safe Reinforcement Learning: Common Constraint Formulations

 In the line of safe RL work based on constraints, various attempts were left unexplored and not integrated into our theoretical framework within this paper.

 A notable instance of such problem formulations defines a safety constraint using the \textit{variance} of the return~\citep{tamar2012policy} which is represented as

+The \textit{variance} of the return is related to the Sharpe ratio~\citep{sharpe1966mutual} – the ratio between the expected profit and its standard deviation.
+Thus, this formulation is particularly useful in financial appliactions~\citep{meng2019reinforcement}.

-Conventional RL algorithms depend on \textit{ergodicity} assumption; that is, any state $s$ is eventually reachable from any other state $s'$ by following a suitable policy.
+Also, conventional RL algorithms depend on \textit{ergodicity} assumption; that is, any state $s$ is eventually reachable from any other state $s'$ by following a suitable policy.
 This assumption does not hold in many practical applications since an agent cannot recover on its own after catastrophic actions. \cite{moldovan2012safe} removed the ergodicity assumption and proposed an algorithm in which an agent is required to guarantee returnability to the initial safe state.

 While this paper has dealt with \textit{numerical} safety constraints, there have been attempts to represent them using a certain language.
-For example, \cite{fulton2018safe} represents the safety constraint via formal languages.
-This constraint representation is quite useful for leveraging human knowledge in RL, which leads to powerful solutions such as shielding methods~\citep{alshiekh2018safe}.
+For example, \cite{fulton2018safe} or \cite{hasanbeig2020cautious} represent the safety constraint via formal languages such as linear temporal logic.
+This constraint representation is quite useful for leveraging human knowledge in RL, which leads to powerful solutions such as shielding methods~\citep{alshiekh2018safe,li2020robust}.
 Finally, \cite{yang2021safe} uses natural language to represent safety constraints.
-This approach is friendly for the general public, which would be a promising method for applying safe RL to real problems.
+Natural language is one of the most powerful mediums yet friendly representations to the general public.
+Given the recent remarkable progress and utilities of LLMs, this approach would be promising for applying safe RL to real-world AI systems.

 \tikzstyle{block} = [draw, thick, fill=white, rectangle, minimum height=2em, text width=19em]

 [1]{\textbf{Problem #1} }